1920: Horrors of the Heart: Release

-The Bhatt film's teaser was released on 24 February 2023 under Zee Music Company.
+The film's teaser was released on 24 February 2023 under Zee Music Company.
 The trailer was released on 1 June 2023 under Zee Music Company.

 Reception

 The film received negative reviews from critics.

 Abhishek Srivastava of The Times of India gave the film 2 out of 5 stars and called it "clichéd, with a ridiculous plot that fails to engage viewers.
-The liberties taken and incorporated into the story are more exasperating than amusing."
+The liberties taken and incorporated into the story are more exasperating than amusing".
 Bollywood Hungama rated the film 1.5 out of 5 stars and wrote, "Mahesh Bhatt and Suhrita Das' screenplay sadly doesn't do justice to the plot.
 Shweta Bothra's dialogues are too filmy.
 Krishna Bhatt's direction is not up to the mark."
 Similarly, The Free Press Journal critic Rohit Bhatnagar rated the film 1.5/5 and wrote, "If you have been missing the melodramatic television show Balika Vadhu, then here’s a chance for you to relive the experience on the big screen with a grown-up and much more glamorous Anandi aka Avika Gor, but with a horror spin".